bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 ![that is how good Python is.](https://imgs.xkcd.com/comics/python.png)

 Mock(testify) in golang is good.
-Just not that *magic* as Python's.
-When I first learn how to use it, the thought occurred to my mind most frequently is "What, I need to do this manually?" and "If I need to do this manually, what are YOU doing, mock?"
+Just not quite as *magical* as mocking in Python.
+When I first learn how to use it, the thought occurred to me most frequently was "What, I need to do this manually?" and "If I need to do this manually, what are YOU doing, mock?"

 ~~" I am Groot."
 Mock replied.~~

 Mock in python can automatically do two things, one is **replace current real code to mock code**, another is **verify calls happen as expected**.

 Mock in go testify can do the second job(verify calls) but not first one(replace real code to mock).
 That part has to be done manually.
-And manually replace have more limitation than magic replace.
+And manually replacement have more limitations than magic replacement.

 We can talk about the limitations in next sections, for this section, just simply forget golang mock is not as powerful as python's mock, is a good start to write untestable code in go.